DioxusLabs/dioxus/README.md

 # Parity with React

 Dioxus is heavily inspired by React, but we want your transition to feel like an upgrade.
 Dioxus is _most_ of the way there, but missing a few key features.
-This parity table does not necessarily include
+This parity table does not necessarily include important ecosystem crates like code blocks, markdown, resizing hooks, etc.

-Sorted by priority

 ### Phase 1: The Basics